gtossou/clocktab/README.md

 ### Summary

 My first app done in my roadmap to become a fullstack web developper.
-Done in few hours, it made me apply the basics of callback functions and DOM manipulation.
+Done in few hours, it made me apply the basics of callback functions, DOM manipulation and debugging.